Ditectrev/DP-203/README.md

 ![Question 106](images/question106.jpg)

-- [x] Box 1: Denormalizing to a second normal form.
-Box 2: New IDENTITY columns.
+- [x] Transform data for the dimension tables by: Denormalizing to a second normal form.
+For the primary key in the dimension tables, use: New IDENTITY columns.
-- [ ] Box 1: New IDENTITY columns.
-Box 2: Denormalizing to a second normal form.
+- [ ] Transform data for the dimension tables by: New IDENTITY columns.
+For the primary key in the dimension tables, use: Denormalizing to a second normal form.
-- [ ] Box 1: Maintaining to a third normal form.
-Box 2: Denormalizing to a second normal form.
+- [ ] Transform data for the dimension tables by: Maintaining to a third normal form.
+For the primary key in the dimension tables, use: Denormalizing to a second normal form.
-- [ ] Box 1: Maintaining to a third normal form.
-Box 2: New IDENTITY columns.
+- [ ] Transform data for the dimension tables by: Maintaining to a third normal form.
+For the primary key in the dimension tables, use: New IDENTITY columns.

 ### You have an Azure subscription that contains an Azure Data Lake Storage account.
 The storage account contains a data lake named DataLake1.
 You plan to use an Azure data factory to ingest data from a folder in DataLake1, transform the data, and land the data in another folder.
 You need to ensure that the data factory can read and write data from any folder in the DataLake1 file system.
 The solution must meet the following requirements: Minimize the risk of unauthorized user access.
 Use the principle of least privilege.
 Minimize maintenance effort.
 How should you configure access to the storage account for the data factory?

 ![Question 107](images/question107.jpg)

-- [ ] Box 1: a Shared Access Signature (SAS).
-Box 2: a stored access policy.
+- [ ] Use: a Shared Access Signature (SAS). to authenticate by using: a stored access policy.
-- [x] Box 1: Microsoft Azure Active Directory (Azure AD), part of Microsoft Entra.
-Box 2: a managed identity.
+- [x] Use: Microsoft Azure Active Directory (Azure AD), part of Microsoft Entra. to authenticate by using: a managed identity.
-- [ ] Box 1: a shared key.
-Box 2: an Authorization header.
+- [ ] Use: a shared key. to authenticate by using: an Authorization header.
-- [ ] Box 1: a Shared Access Signature (SAS).
-Box 2: a managed identity.
+- [ ] Use: a Shared Access Signature (SAS). to authenticate by using: a managed identity.

 ### You have an Azure data solution that contains an enterprise data warehouse in Azure Synapse Analytics named DW1.
 Several users execute ad hoc queries to DW1 concurrently.
 You regularly perform automated data loads to DW1.
 You need to ensure that the automated data loads have enough memory available to complete quickly and successfully when the adhoc queries run.
 What should you do?